 - In the Layers panel, drag the white background layer to the trash. - In the Menu Bar, choose File > Save As and save this file as a layered PSD file that is named Artistic-Letter-Mask-Variaton4.psd.
-Doing this will allow you to change the type and the color for future projects. - Now, before we save this as a PNG file, we need to trim the excess pixels.
-To do that, in the Layers panel, Ctrl click (Mac: Cmd click) on the thumbnail of the Type layer to get a selection outline. - In the Menu Bar, choose Image > Crop. - Press Ctrl D (Mac: Cmd D) to deselect.
+Doing this will allow you to change the type and the color for future projects.

-In the Menu Bar, choose File > Save As and save this as a flat PNG file for using in your digital project.
+- Now, before we save this as a PNG file, we need to trim the excess pixels.
+To do that, In the Menu Bar, choose Image > Trim. - In the dialog box, set the Based On to Transparent Pixels and set the Trim Away to all four options of Top, Bottom, Left, and Right.
+Click OK. - In the Menu Bar, choose File > Save As and save this as a flat PNG file for using in your digital project.